Estádio Nacional: Football

-The stadium has traditionally hosted the final of the Portuguese Cup (since 1946); in only five times was this game played in other venues and in total, 52 Cup finals have been played on the grounds.
-Portuguese football fans have bemoaned the historic stadium, owing to a lack of amenities; following the Euro 2004, there was a movement to move the event to one of the grounds built for the Euro football championships.
+Since 1946, the stadium has traditionally hosted the final of the Portuguese Cup final; only on seven occasions has this game been played in other venues and in total, 52 Cup finals have been played on the grounds and since the 2010 so has the women's final.
+Cup finals at the national stadium feature a festival-like atmosphere on matchday, commonly referred to as Jamor's Party or the Cup's Party (Festa do Jamor, Festa da Taça), exhibiting family gatherings and picnics and more recently even organized events.
+Despite this positive attitude toward the ground, Portuguese football fans have also criticized the historic stadium due to a lack of amenities - following Euro 2004, there was a movement to move the event to one of the grounds built for the Euro football championships.

-One memorable match was played here on 3 May 1949, when Benfica won 4-3 a testimonial to their captain Francisco Ferreira against Torino which turned out to be the last one played by the Grande Torino due to the Superga air disaster the following day.
+In recent years, other domestic matches have been held at the ground - after the national pyramid was restructured in 2021-22, the first two editions of the new third-tier Liga 3 featured a championship final, played at Jamor (won by Torreense and União de Leiria, respectively).
+The now fourth-division Campeonato de Portugal also holds its final at the venue since 2017-18, with the exception of the 2019-20 (abandoned) and 2020-21 (Coimbra) editions.

-The most prestigious international game ever staged at the Estádio Nacional was the 1967 European Cup Final, played between Celtic and Internazionale with the former winning 2-1 (becoming the first British, Northern Europe or non-Latin team to win the European Cup/Champions League.
-They became known as the Lisbon Lions).
+Jamor has, particularly, early on in its history, held international matches.
+One early example played here occurred on 3 May 1949, when Benfica won a testimonial to their captain Francisco Ferreira against Torino by 4-3 which turned out to be the last one played by the Grande Torino due to the Superga air disaster the following day.
+In 1953 it held a semi-final and the finals of the Latin Cup and in 1955 the inaugural European Cup match.
+The most prestigious international game ever staged at the Estádio Nacional, however, was the 1967 European Cup Final, played between Celtic and Internazionale with the former winning 2-1 and thus becoming the first British, Northern Europe or non-Latin team to win the European Cup/Champions League.
+They became known and celebrated as the Lisbon Lions and the stadium has since become a stop in Celtic fans travels to Lisbon.

 In addition to hosting the Portugal national team since 1945, the site has held 50 international events for Portugal.